 Go to the Facebook events page and create an event that links back to your ticket purchase page.
 But simply listing the concert here will not result in traffic.
 Facebook events is only a discovery platform so you still need to promote your concert.

-11 ways to promote your concert and sell more tickets
+11 ways to promote your concert and sell more tickets in 2023

 Once the ticketing platform is set up, it’s time to move to the final phase of selling your concert tickets — marketing.
 Concerts have large audiences depending on the performing artist.
 So we need scalable strategies.

 Build hype like how Marvel does with their movies.
 It starts with subtle hints that make followers curious and gets the discussions started.
 You can drop hints for your concerts riddling your audience about the performing artist without revealing the name.

 Then gradually, begin dropping teasers.
 A short video from the artist talking about an album they’ll release at the concert is an excellent way to keep fans on the edge.

 Concert promotions can begin two or three months in advance.
 Here’s BTS’s concert promo that’s a month ahead.